-- AND - Typing AND between your keywords usually narrows your search, finding only items that include all the words typed.
+AND - Typing AND (UPPER CASE) between your keywords usually narrows your search, finding only items that include all the words typed.
 However, your search terms are automatically AND'ed by default.

-- OR - Typing OR between your keywords expands your search, finding items that include one or more of the words typed.
-For example, home or repair returns items that include one or both of these words, including books on home buying and auto repair.
+OR - Typing OR (UPPER CASE) between your keywords expands your search, finding items that include one or more of the words typed.
+For example, home OR repair returns items that include one or both of these words, including books on home buying and auto repair.

 Use OR when you are not sure which words have been used in the catalogue.
 Examples:

-- AND NOT - Typing AND NOT between your keywords narrows your search, finding items that include the first word but not the second word.
+NOT - Typing NOT (UPPER CASE) between your keywords narrows your search, finding items that include the first word but not the second word.

-Example: pets and not cats - returns items about pets but not about cats.
+- Example: pets NOT cats - returns items about pets but not about cats.